stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 > Delegate validators will likely require you to deposit some funds (in Terra or Luna) which they can use to pay fees, sent in a separate `MsgSend`.
 This agreement is made off-chain and not enforced by the Terra protocol.
 {important}

-The `Operator` field contains the operator address of the validator (prefixed `terravaloper`).
-The `Delegatee` field is the account address (prefixed `terra`) of the delegatee account that will be submitting exchange rate related votes and prevotes on behalf of the `Operator`.
+The `Operator` field contains the operator address of the validator (prefixed `terravaloper-`).
+The `Delegatee` field is the account address (prefixed `terra-`) of the delegatee account that will be submitting exchange rate related votes and prevotes on behalf of the `Operator`.

 ## State